FAQ’s About The Gravity Harvester And Misunderstood Facts About Helium.

 Isn’t helium flammable?
 No. Helium is not flammable.
 The helium in the Gravity Harvester cannot catch fire or explode.

 - Sometimes helium is confused with Hydrogen.
-Hydrogen is very flammable and very explosive.
-Hydrogen can provide about 8% more lift capacity than helium, but the risks of using hydrogen and causing a catastrophic explosion outweigh the benefits.
+Hydrogen is similar to helium, except very flammable and very explosive.
+Hydrogen can provide about 8% more lift capacity than helium, but the risks of using hydrogen and causing a catastrophic explosion, outweigh the benefits of using it.

 Question: